file-format/Docs/en/email/ics.md

 Though default charset scheme for an iCalendar is UTF-8 yet no property parameter is specified to define the charset of a property value. in MIME transfers "charset" parameter MUST be used for existing charset.

+## How to Open an ICS File?

+There are multiple ways to open an ICS file.
+These are detailed below.

+1. Open ICS using Calendar Applications

+You can open ICS files using Calendar applications such as Microsoft Outlook, Google Calendar or Apple Calendar.
+If you have these applications installed on your device, you can open the ICS file with these applications by simply double-clicking it.
+This will import the events of the ICS file into your calendar.

+1. Open ICS file in Text Editor

+You can also open an ICS file in any text editor such as Microsoft Notepad or Apple TextEdit.
+Once opened, you will see the DTSTART and DTEND lines that represnet the start and end timings of the event.

+1. Manually Import ICS file in Calendar App

+You can also manually import an ICS file into your calendar app by using the Imiprot & export options of these calendar apps.
+This will add the ICS file events to your calendar.

 ## References

 * [Internet Calendaring and Scheduling Core Object Specification](https://www.ietf.org/rfc/rfc5545.txt)